nus-cs2103-AY2324S2/tp/docs/UserGuide.md

    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type the command in the command box and press Enter to execute it. e.g. typing **`/help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `/pooch-staff ; name : Poochie ; phone : 98765435 ; address : Poochie Street 21 ; email : ilovecatstoo@gmail.com ; salary : $50/h ; employment : part-time`  : Adds a staff contact named `Poochie` to the Pooch Planner.